The Passing (2015 film)

-The Passing (Welsh: Yr Ymadawiad) is a 2015 British drama film directed by Gareth Bryn and written by Ed Talfan.
+The Passing (Welsh: Yr Ymadawiad) is a 2015 Welsh drama film directed by Gareth Bryn and written by Ed Talfan.
 It had its UK premiere on 10 March 2016 at the Wales One World (WOW) Film Festival in Aberystwyth, with a general release date of 8 April 2016.

 Synopsis

 Following a car crash in a remote part of Wales, Iwan and Sara find themselves in a river with Sara unconscious.
 They are rescued by Stanley, who carries Sara back to his isolated house in a cold, wet landscape above the river.
 Stanley puts Sara to bed and she slowly recovers.

 The couple wonder about their solitary host, who is a man of few words.
 Stanley carries on with his life, preparing food, fetching water and digging a well on the hillside below the house.
 As the days pass and the couple recover from their trauma, elements of their past are revealed, suggesting they are running from somewhere or something.
 They consider the possibility of staying long term.
 "Everything we need is here," says Sara.
 "We can stop running."

 Stanley shows a voyeuristic fascination towards the couple, particularly Sara while she is recuperating in the house.
 Sara talks to Stanley and he reveals some of his past.
 Iwan becomes jealous of this developing relationship with his girlfriend.
 Iwan eventually confronts Stanley outside the house and, either deliberately pushed or by accident, ends up falling down the well.

 Meanwhile Sara, when she attempts to wash herself in the basin, has been having unexplained flashbacks about drowning.
 In a final twist during the last few minutes of the film, Sara's flashback reveals the true nature of her situation.